google/flatbuffers/docs/source/tutorial.md

 4. Serializing data into a flatbuffer.
 5. Deserializing a flatbuffer.

-!!! note

 The tutorial is structured to be language agnostic, with language specifics in code blocks providing more context.
 Additionally, this tries to cover the major parts and type system of flatbuffers to give a general overview.
 It's not expected to be an exhaustive list of all features, or provide the best way to do things.

 ## FlatBuffers Schema (`.fbs`)